 Once we make our gnocchi, we put them in single layers on sheet trays.
 Prior to cooking we place them into the freezer for 30 minutes.
 This helps keep the dough together better and tends to make a better final product.
 It also makes the batch of gnocchi a bit more manageable when transferring to the pot of boiling water to cook.

 Start with a large pot of water.
 You want a large pot of water for cooking gnocchi so that they don’t clump together during the cooking process.

 Heavily salt the water.
-Salt the boiling water so that it tastes like seawater (about ¼ cup per gallon of water).
+Salt the boiling water so that it tastes like seawater (about 2 tablespoons cup 6-8 quarts of water).
 The salted water doesn’t just help to flavor the gnocchi, it also helps to prevent the gnocchi from sticking together while cooking.